mbonig/cdk-cicd/README.md

-# CDK CodePipeline Stack
+# CDK CodePipeline Stack (pre-release)

 The purpose of this Construct is to build a CodePipeline stack that builds and deploys a CDK Stack.

+This construct is still in development and as such you should use with caution.

 # What it creates